Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 We implement this framework using the topography model derived from NASA's GRAIL Model 2 data \cite{2013Sci...339..671W}, which is already visualized in Fig.~\ref{fig:fig1}(a).
-For comparison, the one-dimension SNREI model is adopted from our previous work with slight modification \cite{webs}.
+For comparison, the one-dimension SNREI model is adopted from our previous work with slight modifications \cite{webs}.
 To maintain computational tractability while preserving key large-scale asymmetries, notably the farside–nearside dichotomy, we truncate the spherical-harmonic expansion of the Moon at $l_{\rm max}=4$, yielding the approximate lunar model shown in Fig.~\ref{fig:fig1}(b).
 In the hybridized mode calculation, we allow free-oscillation modes up to $l=6$ and $n=100$, reflecting both the selection rule and numerical feasibility.
-Toroidal modes are excluded because GW couples predominantly to spheroidal modes, and toroidal eigenfunctions exhibit lower accuracy in standard solvers such as MINEOS \cite{mineos2011}.
+Toroidal modes are excluded because GWs couple predominantly to spheroidal modes, and toroidal eigenfunctions exhibit lower accuracy in standard solvers such as MINEOS \cite{mineos2011}.
+While computing resource limits this perturbation analysis to a relatively narrow frequency band under $\sim 0.02~$Hz \footnote{Mode-perturbation approach calculations are done within two hours on a personal desktop computer without a dedicated GPU, showing its advantage on narrow-band, low-frequency global (full-Moon) analysis.}, the physical mechanism of energy redistribution validated here provides the fundamental explanation for the broadband amplification observed in our deci-hertz numerical results.

 Fig.~\ref{fig:fig3}(a) shows the band-integrated total magnification $M_E(\vec{r})$ across the lunar surface.
-This map reveals a robust and systematic pattern, with values deviating from unity by approximately $(10-20)\%$, consistent with the crustal-thickness dependence observed in our 2D numerical simulations.
+This map reveals a robust and systematic pattern, with values deviating from unity by approximately $10\%$, consistent with the crustal-thickness dependence observed in our 2D numerical simulations.
 This spatial pattern exhibits a clear correlation with the underlying crustal structure shown in Fig.~\ref{fig:fig1}(b): regions of thin crust, such as the nearside maria, consistently exhibit de‑amplification ($M_E<1$), whereas the thick‑crust terrains of the farside highlands show pronounced amplification.
 This correlation confirms the role of crustal thickness in modulating the Moon’s global seismic response to GWs.
 It also points to a direct link between lateral heterogeneity and surface observables.

 To more clearly trace the cause of the amplification, Fig.~\ref{fig:fig3}(b) isolates the contribution to $M_E$ from the fundamental quadrupole mode $\bm{\vec{u}}_{l=2}$ alone.
 The resulting map shows values near unity, with much smaller variation ($\sim4\%$) and weaker correlation to crustal thickness.
 This result implies that the amplification pattern seen in Fig.~\ref{fig:fig3}(a) is not primarily due to modulation of the $l=2$ mode, but rather emerges from the collective response of higher-order modes ($l>2$) excited through mode mixing.